 The RMA 235, for lawns of up to 200m2, features eco mode technology which automatically adjusts the speed of the motor to ensure you get the most out of your battery.
 The RMA 339 C, for lawns up to 300m2, comes with our innovative mono-comfort handlebar, which makes it much easier to access and remove the grass box.

 Both the RMA 235 and the RMA 339 C are part of the AK System of tools, which all share the same battery design, and also includes a grass trimmer, hedge trimmer, blower, long-reach hedge trimmer and two different chainsaws.
 This gives you the option to switch the battery between all the tools in the range.

-If you need a mower for a larger lawn, the cordless lawn mowers in our PRO Cordless range have wider cutting decks and a sleek design, including a slot for a spare battery.
+If you need a mower for a larger lawn, the cordless lawn mowers in our AP System range of tools have wider cutting decks and a sleek design, including a slot for a spare battery.
 The RMA 443 C is suitable for lawns up to 500 m2.
 For even more ease when mowing your lawn, the RMA 443 TC and the RMA 448 TC both have one-speed drive, which is a great benefit for anyone with large area of lawn, or a sloping garden to mow.